4 is 80% of What Number? Unlocking the Power of Percentages

 4 ÷ 80% = 5

-This method is practical for quick calculations, but it's important to understand the underlying mathematical concepts for more complex percentage problems.
+This method is practical for quick calculations, but you'll want to understand the underlying mathematical concepts for more complex percentage problems.

 Practical Applications and Real-World Examples